lsoikher/ogi/wp-content/plugins/pricing-deals-for-woocommerce/readme.txt

 * Enhancement - New notification of mismatch between Free and Pro versions

 = 1.1 - 2015-04-19 =
-* Enhancement - In the Buy Group Filter, added Logged-in Role to Single product and single product with variations:
+* Enhancement - In the Qualify Group Filter, added Logged-in Role to Single product and single product with variations:
 	By Single Product with Variations   (+ Logged-in Role) By Single Product    (+ Logged-in Role)